hansroh/skitai/README.rst

 *New in Version 0.26.13*

-SQLPhile_ is SQL generator and can be accessed from app.sqlmaps.
+SQLPhile_ is SQL generator and can be accessed from was.sqlmap.

 If you want to use SQL templates, create sub directory 'sqlmaps' and place sqlmap files.

 .. code:: python

-  app.config.sqlmaps_engine = "postgresql"
+  app.config.sqlmap_engine = "postgresql"

   @app.route ("/")
   def index (was):
-    q = app.sqlmaps.ops.select ('rc_file', 'id', 'name')
+    q = was.sqlmap.ops.select ('rc_file', 'id', 'name')
     q.filter (id = 4)
     req = was.backend ("@db").execute (q)
     result = req.getwait ()